CollinHeist/TitleCardMaker/docs/getting_started/connections/tautulli.md

         has had time to update within Plex.

 Once created, you can close the box within TCM.
-Unlike the other Connections, your Tautulli connection details __will not__ are stored (and so will not appear) in TCM - this is because TCM only submits API requests to Tautulli to create an agent.
+Unlike the other Connections, your Tautulli connection details __will not__ be stored (and so will not appear) in TCM - this is because TCM only submits API requests to Tautulli to create an agent.
 Afterwards, it is Tautulli that sends data to TCM, and so no active connection is required.